redis/ioredis/README.md

 You can learn more from the [Redis documentation](http://redis.io/commands/scan).

 **Useful Tips**
 It's pretty common that doing an async task in the `data` handler.
-We'd like the scanning process to be paused until the async task to be finished. `Stream#pause()` and `Stream.resume()` do the trick.
+We'd like the scanning process to be paused until the async task to be finished. `Stream.pause()` and `Stream.resume()` do the trick.
 For example if we want to migrate data in Redis to MySQL:

 ```javascript
 const stream = redis.scanStream();